 If you’re evaluating Intercom vs Drift for your company, chances are you’re working in marketing or sales.
-I mean sure, their live chats, knowledge bases and other customer support dedicated features are great, but these two tools are historically famous for functionality like custom bots, demo booking, product tours, email marketing — you know, sales and marketing stuff.
+These tools are great for customer support but thanks to the features like demo booking, custom bots, and newsletters they are also famous for their sales and marketing capabilities.

-That being said, you must think twice before rushing into anything with either of the two.
-Both Intercom and Drift are also the most expensive tools on the market with all those advanced features costing even more.
+Even though Intercom and Drift are leaders in their niche today, you must think twice before rushing into anything with either of the two.
+Both of them are very expensive options with all those advanced features costing even more.

 Do you really need custom chatbots that cost hundreds of dollars?
 Are you going to use built-in calendars for booking demos?
-Or maybe you would be better off with a more cost-effective solution like HelpCrunch, which also offers live chat, knowledge base, and email automation features?
+Or maybe you would be better off with a more cost-effective solution like HelpCrunch that offers live chat, chatbot, knowledge base, and email automation features?
 That is something to think about as well.

 Intercom is a great and well-balanced all-in-one tool that covers support, marketing, and sales tasks while Drift is way more sales-oriented.
 Both tools are famous for their highly developed bots and for being quite expensive and enterprise-oriented.